 We know you were in the midst of an exciting and fun-packed day flying your dearest drone around your local wooded area.
 So what could possibly go wrong on such a perfect day as this?
-Whizzing across the landscape, trees, and sky alike, nothing but a thought, forgotten immediately that they are out of sight in a second.
+Whizzing across the landscape, trees, and sky alike, nothing but a thought, forgotten immediately, that they are out of sight in a second.

 You have nothing to worry about but your fantastic drone and a sky full of promises.
 Until.
 The unthinkable happens.
 Both your drone and good mood come to a halt, and you find it stuck in a tree.

-Whether that has been the result of a malfunctioning remote control, an unseasonably windy day, or even just the understandable overexcitement of playing with your new special UAV for the first time, it is certain that all of us at one point have flown too high and found ourselves stuck in a tree.
+Whether that has been the result of a malfunctioning remote control, an unseasonably windy day, or even just the understandable overexcitement of playing with your new exceptional UAV for the first time, it is certain that all of us at one point have flown too high and found ourselves stuck in a tree.

 Understandably, your first reaction is to get it back safely in your hands as fast as possible.
 But think carefully: this is not a situation to be taken lightly.
 Damage to both you and your drone may ensue if proper precautions are not taken.

-Take a breath, read this article, and then determine the best option for safe retrieval of your prize possession.
-With the helpful tips and tricks, insightful do’s and don’ts, and the detailed list of easy options mentioned below, you will soon have your drone flying for fun, filming, or adventure once again.
+Take a breath, read this article, and then determine the best option for the safe retrieval of your prize possession.
+With helpful tips and tricks, insightful do’s and don’ts, and the detailed list of easy options mentioned below, you will soon have your drone flying for fun, filming, or adventure once again.

 So, without further ado, let’s get to work getting your drone out of that tree!

 - Simple Ideas – No Equipment Required

 - 1. Use a Ladder

 - 2. Use a Long Pole